-The darkest grenadine tie that Fermo Fossati offers is the “Dark navy” (code 6220).
-Unlike all of the other navy grenadine silks that they offer, this one is the purest blue, with perhaps a slight indigo cast, at least in comparison to the rest of the navy grenadine silks Fermo Fossati offers.
-This makes it match better with most navy suits and blazers than all of the others do.
-The dark, cool tone of this tie helps it harmonise more with greys (as well as other colours) because it feels more neutral.
+The darkest grenadine tie that Fermo Fossati offers is the ‘Dark navy’ (code 6220).
+Unlike all of the other navy grenadine silks that they offer, this one is the purest blue, with a slight indigo cast, in comparison to all of the other shades of navy that Fossati and Bianchi both offer.
+This help it to match better with most navy suits and blazers than all of the others do.
+The dark, cool tone of this tie helps it harmonise more with greys, as well as other colours, because it feels more neutral.
 The very dark blue of this tie also allows it to blend with an outfit rather than pop out of it, so it is less likely to clash with anything it is paired with.

 A black tie could be almost as versatile as a dark navy tie, but black can look harsh against many colours—particularly bright colours—and skin tones.
 Dark navy is a slightly softer colour than black, meaning it will complement more outfits and skin tones more pleasingly.

 Why is the grenadine tie more versatile than other ties?
 The grenadine is plain, so it will not clash with any patterns, but the texture keeps it interesting.
 Other textures can work just as well as grenadine does, but few are as luxurious as the lacy grenadine.
 Its luxurious nature makes it more formal than the somewhat visually similar sporty knitted tie and thus appropriate for just about all suits.
 On the other hand, the grenadine tie is less formal than the satin tie—the dressiest of all neckties—and unlike the satin tie it can pair nicely with most sports coats.
-Both the garza grossa (large gauze) that Sean Connery’s Bond wears and the garza fina (fine gauze) are equally versatile.
+Both the large gauze that Sean Connery’s Bond wears and the fine weave are equally versatile.

 The only downside to the tie of ultimately versatility is that grenadine silk is delicate and will snag if you are not careful with it.
 This is because of all the prominently floated yarns the grenadine weave has.
-The garza grossa is more prone to snagging than the garza fina is, but the grossa also has a more complex and interesting weave.
+The large-weave grenadine is more prone to snagging than the fine-weave grenadine is, but the large weave also has a more complex and interesting weave.